Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

 For low energies, the PM hierarchy is not robust.
 At the lowest energy, the order is broadly as expected with the complete 4PM term being the most-consistent with the NR data.
 For the second-lowest energy, the 2PM term is under-attractive whereas the 3PM term is over-attractive.
 The inclusion of the 4PM term surprisingly reduces the accuracy of the model.
 As we approach higher energies, the hierarchy of PM orders is largely preserved with each successive PM order typically improving the accuracy with respect to NR.
 The radiative contributions become increasingly problematic, as per the discussion in Sec.~\ref{sec:PMexp}.
 The behaviour as a function of energy is governed by the non-trivial structure of the scattering angles at each iterative PM order as well as the estimate of the critical angular momentum.

-Based on the above discussion, it is important to explore the PM estimation of the critical angular momentum across the full range of energies.
+Based on the above discussion, it is important to explore the PM-based Cauchy estimate of the critical angular momentum across the full range of energies.
 In particular, we can use the NR simulations to assess the accuracy of the analytical predictions and gauge the relative importance of higher-order information in the estimate of $\ell_0$.
 First, we define the centre-of-mass velocity of the system to be

 such that $v_\mathrm{cm} \in (0,1), \, \forall \, \gamma \in (1, \infty)$.
 In Fig.~\ref{fig:L_resummed_critical_angular_momentum}, we show how the analytical prediction of $\ell_0$ behaves as a function of $v_\mathrm{cm}$ for all available PM orders.
-In addition to our NR data, we show the results of previous NR simulations in grey (from left to right: the first 3 data points were calculated using data from \cite{Albanesi:2024xus}, the following 4 points were computed in \cite{Shibata:2008rq}, and the last data point was obtained in \cite{Sperhake:2009jz}).
+We include, alongside the NR data shown in Fig.~\ref{fig:all_nr_data}, the results of additional NR simulations in grey (from left to right: the first 3 data points were calculated using data from \cite{Albanesi:2024xus}, the following 4 points were computed in \cite{Shibata:2008rq}, and the last data point was obtained in \cite{Sperhake:2009jz}).